ChrisASay/SF_Technical/README.md

 ## Summary

 This project provides a solid foundation for automated, secure Ubuntu server deployments on vSphere using modern infrastructure-as-code tools.
 It ensures network segmentation, service binding, and firewall hardening to minimize attack surfaces while allowing necessary access.

----

-If you need any help customizing or expanding this automation, feel free to reach out!